 A TextArea is an editor for a buffer.
 An EditPane contains a TextArea plus optional buffer switcher.
 A View contains one EditPane by default, and additional panes are created whenever the View is split.

-The drop-down buffer switcher list at the top of each EditPane shows a BufferSet, or a set of open buffers (see the section called “Buffer Sets”).
+The drop-down buffer switcher list at the top of each EditPane shows a BufferSet, or a set of open buffers (see the section called “Buffer Sets and closing buffers”).
 Selecting a buffer on this list will make it visible in the TextArea.
 Different emblems are displayed next to buffer names in the list, depending the buffer's state; a red disk is shown for buffers with unsaved changes, a lock is shown for read-only buffers, and a spark is shown for new buffers which don't yet exist on disk.

 With the new Tango icon theme, these symbols are slightly different, a red square is shown for buffers with unsaved changes, a lock is shown for read-only buffers, and a yellow square is shown for new buffers which don't yet exist on disk.